sage-code/eve/manual/keywords.md

 |----------|-----------------------------------------------------------------------
 | import   | start import region
 | define   | start a declaration region for user defined sub-types
+| constant | declare module constants (start with "." if is public)
-| global   | declare global variables or constants (constants start with uppercase)
+| variable | declare module variables (start with "." if is public)
 | process  | start executable region for a method and constructor for a class
 | create   | start constructor region for a classes
 | remove   | define object disposal region, executed when object is out of scope